spotlightpa/poor-richard/content/news/2025-09-29-SPLSHERIFFEXPLAINER0925.md

 +++
 authors = ["Hanna Holthaus"]
 blurb = "On Nov.
 4, you may be asked to consider candidates who want to be sheriff in your county.
-Here’s what you need to know" byline = "Hanna Holthaus of Spotlight PA" description = "On Nov.
+Here’s what you need to know." byline = "Hanna Holthaus of Spotlight PA" description = "On Nov.
 4, you may be asked to consider candidates who want to be sheriff in your county.
 Here’s what you need to know." draft = false